wordpress visitors

 The Prof got a life sized Batman from his mates Mick and Sam, which is awesome, but must have meant overcoming some serious delivery issues:

 And here’s my Christmas day in pictures.
-You will notice that, as usual, I tried to set the house on fire (I was rescued by the Death Wish Dude who wandered in, wondering what I was cooking that smelt THAT bad), and that the dog was pretty nonplussed about the whole event.
-You will also notice possibly the best grumpy photo of English Dad EVER and that Hubby’s Auntie, who is deaf and struggles with names, particularly mine, chose to address me as ‘Lady of Jim’ this year.
+You will notice that, as usual, I tried to set the house on fire (I was rescued by the Death Wish Dude who wandered in, wondering what I was cooking that smelt THAT bad).
+You will also notice that Hubby’s Auntie, who is deaf and struggles with names, particularly mine, chose to address me as ‘Lady of Jim’ this year.
 I like it: it’s kind of regal, don’t you think?

 Boxing Day, the Disreputable Dad and his partner came round.
 There was much hilarity, lots of drinking, a bit of wrestling and a mahoosive turkey and ham pie (which I forgot to take a photo of).
 Henceforth, Boxing Day (which doesn’t make sense anyway) has been rechristened Pie Day.
 It’s got a nice ring to it.